Contents

 - Back: Back to previous menu

 The option "Calibrate at custom ppm"is intended for advanced users.
-Its main utility is to be able to calibrate the CO2 sensor using another reference CO2 sensor.
-Not all sensors have this ability.
+Its main use is to be able to calibrate the CO2 sensor using another reference CO2 sensor.
+Not all sensors have this possibility.

 Configuration